Dr. Mayssa Hachem Al Galib

 Biography

-Mayssa Hachem joined Khalifa University as Assistant Professor in January 2021.
+Dr Mayssa Hachem joined Khalifa University as Assistant Professor in department of chemistry leading the forensic chemistry track in January 2021.
 She graduated from National Institute of Applied Sciences ‘INSA’, Lyon, France with a PhD in Biochemistry and a distinction Award for higher education in Biochemistry.
 During her doctoral studies, she conducted research at the Cardiovascular, Metabolism, Diabetology and Nutrition ‘CarMeN’ research unit within the Engineering and Function of Lipids and Lipoproteins ‘InFoLiP’ team.
 She also served as a lecturer at the Biotechnology and Biochemistry Department at INSA.
 After her PhD, she undertook postdoctoral work at Sorbonne University, University of Technology of Compiegne ‘UTC’, France within the Enzymatic and Cellular Engineering research center ‘GEC’ Royallieu.
 She joined Amity University Dubai in 2017 as an Assistant Professor and Research Coordinator in the Forensic Science Department where she was extensively involved in the development of the Forensic Science undergraduate program.
 In 2020, she joined the Faculty of Health Sciences at the Higher College of Technology, UAE before moving to KU.

 During her academic career, she has supervised a number of Bsc, Msc and PhD research projects and served on various academic and professional committees.
 Her main research interests concern lipid biochemistry, drug targeting and forensic science.